Radiofrequency Facial Results: What It Does + If It’s Worth It

 Where to Book It + What to Ask

 Not all RF facials are created equal.
-Some med spas use older, outdated machines that feel like disappointment.
+Some med spas are still using older machines that don’t deliver the same tightening results.

 Ask about: